Learning Tractable Distributions Of Language Model Continuations: Tractable Modeling of Sequences

 where $q(z_t | x_{1:t})$ and $q(\alpha | z_t)$ can be computed using the forward and backward algorithms respectively, which each take linear time in the sequence length.
 For instance, $q(\alpha | z_t)$ can be computed using the following recurrence relation backward in time:

 with base case $q(\alpha|z_T) = q(x_T=\texttt{world}|z_T)$.
-Prior work has also shown that HMMs support tractable querying of many other conditions $\alpha$, including complex logical constraints\footnote{more specifically, deterministic finite automata (DFA) or unambiguous context-free grammars (uCFG).} \citep{ZhangNeurIPS24,ZhangAISTATS25} or factorized classifiers for semantic constraints \citep{YidouWengICML25}. \end{example}
+Prior work has also shown that HMMs support tractable querying of many other conditions $\alpha$, including complex logical constraints\footnote{Specifically, constraints represented as deterministic finite automata (DFA) or unambiguous context-free grammars (uCFG).} \citep{ZhangNeurIPS24,zhang2025restructuring,marzouk2022marginal, deng2025decoupling} or factorized classifiers for semantic constraints \citep{vergari2021compositional,YidouWengICML25}. \end{example}

-The distribution $p$ we are interested in will typically not be tractable in this way.
+The LLM distribution $p$ we are interested in will not be tractable in this way.
 However, we can aim to approximate the (prior) distribution $p(x_{t+1:T} | x_{1:t})$ using a simpler tractable surrogate model $q(x_{t+1:T} | x_{1:t})$ for which conditional queries are tractable, and estimating $p(\alpha | x_{1:t}) \approx q(\alpha|x_{1:t})$ using the tractable approximation $q$.
-This approach has been employed in prior works \citep{ZhangICML23} using HMMs as the TPM of choice, which has been shown to lead to state-of-the-art performance on controlled generation benchmarks.
+This approach has been employed in prior works \citep{deng2025decoupling,ZhangNeurIPS24,YidouWengICML25} using HMMs as the TPM of choice, and has been shown to lead to state-of-the-art performance on controlled generation benchmarks.